archivesunleashed/aut-docs/docs/Spark-Analysis-of-Site-Link-Structure.md

 Archive records are represented in Spark as [tuples](https://en.wikipedia.org/wiki/Tuple), and this is the standard format of results produced by most of the scripts presented here (e.g., see above).
-It may be useful, however, to have this data in TSV (tab-separated value) format, for further processing outside Warcbase.
+It may be useful, however, to have this data in TSV (tab-separated value) format, for further processing outside AUT.
 The following script uses `tabDelimit` (from `TupleFormatter`) to transform tuples to tab-delimited strings; it also flattens any nested tuples.
 (This is the same script as at the top of the page, with the addition of the third and the second-last lines.)